People with type A blood are more likely to have a stroke before age 60, study finds

 While those with blood type A are more likely to have a stroke, the study found that people belonging to subgroup O – the most common – are less likely to have a stroke.

-“After adjusting for sex and other factors, the researchers found that those with type A blood had a 16% higher risk of having an early stroke than people with other blood types.
-Those with type O blood had a 12% lower risk. stroke than people with other blood types,” the University of Maryland said in a statement.
+“After adjusting for sex and other factors, the researchers found that those who had type A blood had a 16% higher risk of having an early stroke than people with other blood types.
+Those who had type O blood had a 12% lower risk of having a stroke than people with other blood types,” the University of Maryland said in a statement.

 One of the main authors of the study, Professor of Medicine Braxton Mitchell pointed out that the association of blood type with late stroke was weaker than with early stroke.
 “We still don’t know why blood type A confers a higher risk, but it likely has something to do with blood clotting factors such as platelets and cells that line blood vessels,” explained study co-author Steven Kittner.

-For the coordinator of the Stroke Unit of the Hospital de Clínicas, Faculty of Medicine, University of São Paulo (USP), Octávio Neto Pontes, the “research is quite robust”, but the limitation of the study must be considered, since there was diversity limited among the participants, as recognized by the researchers responsible for the analyses.
+For the coordinator of the Stroke Unit of the Hospital de Clínicas of the Faculty of Medicine of University of Sao Paulo (USP), Octávio Neto Pontes, the “research is quite robust”, but the limitation of the study must be considered, since there was limited diversity among the participants, as acknowledged by the researchers responsible for the analyses.
 Although the work was based on data from participants from different countries and continents, only 35% of these are non-Europeans.

 “We cannot easily extrapolate these data to the population of Brazil, as we have very large miscegenation and we do not know if these findings also have the same degree of association that we see in the Brazilian population, which is very diverse in terms of ethnicity,” said Pontes. to Estadão.
 The specialist also stressed that blood type should not be the only factor considered when it comes to stroke risks.